mpienkosz/caseweek-socialmedia/README.md

 This repository contains code for the "AI on Her Network Majesty's Service - How to extract knowledge from the Social Media" CaseWeek workshop on 16.04.2018.
 Please clone the contents of this repository to your local machine with git.

 To run the workshop code, you should have python3 installed (v3.6 recommended), as well as the number of required python packages: `numpy`, `tensorflow`(v1.7 recommended), `jupyter` and `tqdm`.
-Please make sure to set up the environment at home before the workshop.
+Please make sure to set up the environment at home, before the workshop.
 The **Installation** section should help you with this if needed.

-Also, please make sure to check your setup at home before the workshop.
+After installation, please make sure to check your setup.
 The **Environment Test** section contains guidelines how to it.

-The setup was tested on workstations with Ubuntu and Windows
+The setup was tested on workstations with Ubuntu and Windows.

 # Installation
 **1. Install git and python3 (v1.6 recommended)**